Pharmacy Expenditures in the Oregon By Clifton Hindmarsh

 A report recently completed by the Department of Consumer

-and Business Services shows
+and Business Services

 The report also analyzed pharmacy expenditures by drug name